Lee United States Navy Rifle, Model 1895

 The weapon, unlike the Krag-Jorgensen Rifle of

-the time period, was not designed for the ammunition in the magazine to
+the time period, was not designed for the ammunition in the magazine to be

-used as a single shot rifle.
+as a single shot rifle.
 The magazine could be reloaded very quickly,

 allowing the "ammunition reserve" to be unnecessary.

-The ammunition used for the Lee utilized smokeless powder, offering
+The ammunition used for the Lee utilized smokeless powder, offering a

-a definite advantage over the "trapdoor" rifle.
+definite advantage over the "trapdoor" rifle.

 Shell casings were automatically extracted from the weapon.
-The extractor,
+The

-would render the rifle non-functional.
+carefully replaced, would render the rifle non-functional.

-One disadvantage of the weapon was that, when the magazine still
+One disadvantage of the weapon was that, when the magazine still had

-A second problem was severe erosion of the bore because of the powder used
+second problem was severe erosion of the bore because of the powder used

 in the weapon's cartridges.